 Calcium forms the physical structure of bones and teeth.

-If vitamin D acts like the gatekeeper for calcium absorption, calcium itself acts like the bricks of the skeletal system.
+If vitamin D acts as the gatekeeper for calcium absorption, calcium itself is the actual building material—the bricks in your child’s skeletal framework.

-About 99% of the body’s calcium sits inside bones and teeth.
+About 99% of the body’s calcium lives inside bones and teeth.

-During adolescence, the body builds what researchers call peak bone mass—the maximum bone density you’ll carry into adulthood.
-Most of this happens between ages 10 and 18.
+During adolescence, the body builds what researchers call peak bone mass—the maximum bone density your child will carry into adulthood.
+Most of that window falls between ages 10 and 18.

-And once that window closes… rebuilding bone density becomes much harder.
+Once it closes, rebuilding bone density becomes significantly harder.

 Daily calcium needs